Thomas Fremantle, 3rd Baron Cottesloe: Public life

 Fremantle became in 1900 an unpaid Assistant Private Secretary to his cousin St John Brodrick, the Secretary of State for War, and remained in post until 1903.
 (Note: McCartney 2005.
 For the relationship between Fremantle and Brodrick, see Debrett's, 1896.)
-In this capacity, he was sent in the same year to make a report on the standards of safety at European shooting ranges.
+In this capacity, he was sent in 1900 to make a report on the standards of safety at European shooting ranges.
 He also served as an associate member of the Board of Ordnance and as chairman of the War Office Small Arms Committee.
 During the First World War, as head of the Territorial Association representing the army's reserve battalions, he unsuccessfully attempted to prevent the assignment of recruits from Buckinghamshire to regiments of other counties and the disbandment of Buckinghamshire battalions.
 By this point, he had lost much of his former influence in the government and military.